UnseenAcademical/HexPrint/README.md

 5. If you can see more than 80%, the model has no cover.

 If a model has partial or full cover and its blocked at all by a terrain piece with rules, apply any special rules on that terrain piece's card to the shot/effect/etc.

+When a model with cover from the source of an ability would be affected by that ability, the model's controller may choose to make a cover roll.
+To make a cover roll, roll against the model's TAR.
+For full cover, roll two dice, and for partial cover roll one.
+If you get one or more successes, the ability has no effect on that model.

 # Terrain